UntoldEntity/COSM/README.md

 # COSM
 Coding language for a server in funny block game (DiamondFire).

-A custom coding language for a server in Minecraft (mcdiamondfire.com)
+A custom coding language for a minecraft server (mcdiamondfire.com)

 idk what to put here

-Socials{
+Socials {

   Infernity {